Bernard-A/IoTRoam-Tutorial/QuickStart.md

     * c.)
 Modify the `NetId` in the top of the `Makefile` to suit your `NetId`
     * d.)
 Run `make`
- 9. Make sure that your `.toml`config files are correctly configured a.)
+ 9. Make sure that your `.toml`config files are correctly configured
+    * a.)
 Sample [Network-Server-Config] file.
-For detailed information, [chirpstack-network-server-config] page b.)
+For detailed information, [chirpstack-network-server-config] page
+    * b.)
 Sample [Application-Server-Config] file.
-For detialed information, [chirpstack-network-server-config] page
+For detialed information, [chirpstack-application-server-config] page
 10. Launch the NS and the AS
-    a.)
-Initial [Configuration] of the Web interface : b.)
+    * a.)
+Initial [Configuration] of the Web interface :
+    * b.)
 One needs to add *Certain* Client certificates to the Web interface.

 [Verify]: https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/Architecture.md